 ACM can manage renewal and deployment of SSL/TLS certificates for you.
 ACM makes configuring and maintaining SSL/TLS for a secure web service or application more operationally sound than potentially error-prone manual processes.
 Managed renewal and deployment can help you avoid downtime due to expired certificates.
-ACM operates as a service that is integrated with other AWS services.
-This means you can centrally manage and deploy certificates on the AWS platform by using the AWS management console, AWS CLI, or APIs.
+ACM operates as a service that is integrated with other Amazon Web Services services.
+This means you can centrally manage and deploy certificates on the Amazon Web Services platform by using the Amazon Web Services management console, Amazon CLI, or APIs.

 Q: Which ACM certificates can be renewed and deployed automatically?